bfosbinder/Obsidian/Shop Stuff/CNC Tool Library.md

 ## 7  Conclusion

 Moving to a relational master‑tool system leverages Mazak’s existing naming structure to slash duplicate work and de‑risk setups.
-The 40‑part pilot demonstrates a compelling **87 % reduction** in unique builds.
+The 40‑part pilot demonstrates a compelling **78 % reduction** in unique builds.
 Scaling facility‑wide positions the shop for faster change‑overs, consistent quality, and lower tooling costs.

-> **Recommendation:** Approve expansion of the master tool library to all current production parts and update SOPs accordingly.
+> **Recommendation:** Prioritize onboarding the **top 100 most‑run setups per year** into the master tool library first, then expand incrementally and adjust SOPs accordingly.